-Wayleaves (continued)

-We must secure landowners permission in order to place equipment on their property.
-If the landowner refuses to grant permission, we can apply to the Scottish Government to seek to gain the appropriate land rights or necessary Wayleaves.
-However this is a long, complex and costly process which does not always provide a successful outcome and should only be considered as a last resort.
-Any costs associated with a necessary wayleave will be in addition to your new connection costs.

-Servitude

-Deeds of Servitude provide SHEPD with increased security for equipment, as we acquire permanent rights to the land.
-This minimises any future problems with the location of equipment, ensuring we can keep our customers supplied with electricity into the future.
-The deed associated with this form of consent is registered with the Land Registry and cannot be terminated.

-How do we secure land rights?(continued)

-Acquisition of Land -Leaseholds & purchase

-In order to make some electricity connections we may need to build a new substation on private land.
+How do we secure land rights?(continued) Acquisition of Land -Leaseholds & purchase In order to make some electricity connections we may need to build a new substation on private land.
 In this instance we secure consent from the landowner in the form of a purchase or leasehold acquisition of the land required.
 Where we agree a leasehold we secure rights to the land for an agreed period of time.
 Where we agree to purchase we secure rights to land outright.
-To build a new substation SHEPD expects to purchase a plot of land (normally five metres by five metres in size) for a nominal sum of £1.00 within the customers own land.
+To build a new substation SHEPD should normally be granted the land within the customers own land (normally five metres by five metres in size) for a nominal purchase price or rent of £1.00 within the customers own land.
 Substation sites to be purchased / leased on third party land will likely require a greater payment to be agreed.
 Where substation sites are being acquired associated rights will also be obtained to cover access from the adopted highway and any overhead lines or underground cables.

-Statutory consents

-In order to place equipment on or over land in certain areas we may need to get additional consents.
+Statutory consents In order to place equipment on or over land in certain areas we may need to get additional consents.
 These consents are usually granted by bodies responsible for protected sites, buildings, protected species and in some situations planning permission may be necessary.
-Some of these bodies are listed below.

-- Planning permission from local planning authorities for overhead lines or substation sites where permitted development rights are not appropriate. - Consent under the Electricity Act 1989 granted by The Scottish Government for consent to build overhead lines. - Consent from Scottish Natural Heritage for works on or near protected sites or species. - Consent from Historic Environment Scotland for works on or near protected archaeological sites. - Consents from Scottish Environment Protection Agency (SEPA) for works on or near watercourses.
+Some of these bodies are listed below. - Planning permission from local planning authorities for overhead lines or substation sites where permitted development rights are not appropriate. - Consent under the Electricity Act 1989 granted by The Scottish Government for consent to build overhead lines. - Consent from Scottish Natural Heritage for works on or near protected sites or species. - Consent from Historic Environment Scotland for works on or near protected archaeological sites. - Consents from Scottish Environment Protection Agency (SEPA) for works on or near watercourses.
 We work with these and other agencies to ensure that any required consents are applied for within a reasonable time.

-Statutory consents (continued)

-The electricity industry is required to conform to specific planning provisions before building or modifying an overhead line.
-Considering connections at voltages of 33kV and below provisions are contained primarily in Section 37 of the Electricity Act 1989.

-Section 37 Electricity Act 1989

-Section 37 is a two part process involving an initial application to the local planning authority followed by an application to the appropriate Ministry:-

-Scotland - Scottish Government Energy Consent Unit

-England / Wales - Department of Energy and Climate Change.

-This process can take a minimum of twelve weeks and will incur Ministry fees of a minimum of £200 per application.

-There are certain circumstances where a supply may be provided to a single customer at less than 33kV without the need to obtain a section 37 Consent.
+Statutory consents (continued) The electricity industry is required to conform to specific planning provisions before building or modifying an overhead line.
+These provisions are contained primarily in Section 37 of the Electricity Act 1989.
+Section 37 Electricity Act 1989 Section 37 application is a two part process involving an initial application to the local planning authority followed by an application to the appropriate Ministry:- Scotland - Scottish Government Energy Consent Unit England / Wales - The Department for Business, Energy and Industrial Strategy.
+This process can take a minimum of twelve weeks and will incur additional fees.
+There are certain circumstances where a supply may be provided to a single customer at less than 33kV without the need to obtain a Section 37 Consent.
 In these situations it is still necessary to consult with the local planning authority before constructing the line.
 Where an existing line serving one customer is subsequently required to serve further customers a retrospective Section 37 Consent will be required.

-S37 consent does not apply to underground cable projects.

-Where it is necessary to modify an overhead line Section 37 may be required or in certain circumstances works may be carried out under the provisions of the requisite Overhead Lines (Exemption) Regulations.

-The Wayleave Officer for the project will keep you fully advised as to the consents required and whether any exemptions apply under the ruling legislation.
+Section 37 consent does not apply to underground cable projects.
+Where it is necessary to modify an overhead line Section 37 may be required or in certain circumstances works may be carried out under consent provisions of the requisite Overhead Lines (Exemption) Regulations.
+The Wayleave Officer for the project will keep you fully advised as to the consents required and whether any exemptions apply under the applicable legislation.